-1. Eastern Los Angeles Regional Center's denial of funding Claimant's reimburse Claimant for any monies paid in excess of the amount for respite hours to which Claimant is already entitled.
+- Eastern Los Angeles Regional Center's denial of funding Claimant's additional in-home respite hours for the summer of 2014 is upheld, and Claimant's appeal is denied. - 2.
+Eastern Los Angeles Regional Center shall not be required to reimburse Claimant for any monies paid in excess of the amount for respite hours to which Claimant is already entitled.